Regulations relating to conducting petroleum activities (the activities regulations)

 Stipulated by the Norwegian Directorate of Health on 29 April 2010 in pursuance of Section 16, second subsection and Section 76, final subsection of the Act of 2 July 1999 No. 64 relating to health personnel, Section 1-2, third subsection and Section 8-4 of the Act of 5 August 1994 No. 55 relating to protection against contagious illnesses, and Section 68, first subsection litera c of the Regulations of 12 February 2010 No. 158 relating to health, safety and the environment in the petroleum activities, etc.

 Stipulated by the Norwegian Food Safety Authority on 29 April 2010 in pursuance of Sections 16 and 23 of the Act of 19 December 2003 No. 124 relating to food production and food safety, etc. and Section 68, first subsection litera c of the Regulations of 12 February 2010 No. 158 relating to health, safety and the environment in the petroleum activities, etc. Amended 28 June 2012.
-Last amended 20 December 2012.
+Amended 20 December 2012.
+Last amended 23 December 2013.

 These regulations apply to offshore petroleum activities, with exceptions as mentioned in Section 4 of the Framework Regulations.

 Requirements in these regulations also apply to activities related to facilities and other equipment necessary to conduct manned underwater operations from vessels.

 Section 7 of the Framework Regulations applies correspondingly to these regulations.

 Definitions as mentioned in Section 6 of the Framework Regulations apply correspondingly to these regulations.